 SBIF Review – Programme Proposal

-It is proposed that a small Programme Team of five programme staff will work alongside five National Hub staff (recruited early in the Programme) so that the Programme Team has sufficient capacity and capability to plan and implement the first tranche of work.
-Once the first tranche has been undertaken, the National and Regional Hub Teams will resource the planning and implementation of the second tranche.
+It was proposed that a small Programme Team of five programme staff would work alongside five National Hub staff (recruited early in the Programme) so that the Programme Team had sufficient capacity and capability to plan and implement the first tranche of work.
+Once the first tranche had been undertaken, the National and Regional Hub Teams would resource the planning and implementation of the second tranche.

-The total investment required to undertake the programme is £15.2 million over five years (£3.05 million per year from 2020/21 to 2024/25 to cover salary costs and a contribution to Super Partner Platforms), with an ongoing cost of £2.88 million per annum thereafter.
+The total investment required to undertake the programme was estimated at £15.2 million over five years (£3.05 million per year from 2020/21 to 2024/25 to cover salary costs and a contribution to Super Partner Platforms), with an ongoing cost of £2.88 million per annum thereafter.

 |SBIF Review Programme Proposal – Investing in Nature: Evidence|